The public sets the minimum living standard

 This is the only measure looking at both: what the majority think are necessities for life in the UK today, and actual living standards (rather than just income).

 This first PSE Facts and Findings looks at the numbers lacking necessities in 2012.
-PSE Facts and Findings 2: Going backwards, looks at what has changed over 30 years.
+Going backwards: 1983 - 2012, looks at what has changed over 30 years.

 The top two necessities for all households are heating and a damp-free home.
 Nearly everyone agrees on this.
 Yet in the UK today: